Leipzig beats Zenit 2-0 in Champions League

 Freezing temperatures and snow in St. Petersburg meant the game was played with the Gazprom Arena’s roof closed.

 Leipzig goalkeeper Peter Gulasci, playing his 150th game for the club, made two good saves to stop Sardar Azmoun on counterattacks, but otherwise the defensively-minded Russian club lacked creativity.
+Nagelsmann said he was surprised how deep Zenit set its defensive line.

 The German club’s third win leaves it top of Group G with nine points and able to secure qualification for the knockout stages for the first time with a win against Benfica on Nov.
-27.
+27. Lyon is second on seven points after beating last-placed Benfica 3-1 in Tuesday’s other game.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports